 Sujan Pradhan - Peer Consultant:

-The AAC is a very good opportunity in my college life to build a successful career upon.
+The ASC is a very good opportunity in my college life to build a successful career upon.
 I not only get along with students with writing difficulties, but I also learn a lot about their experiences from their papers.
 Most people learn about different cultures from the Internet; I learn it from reviewing different papers written by students from different cultural backgrounds.
 I am an International student here at UMC all the way from Nepal; a land-locked country situated between China and India.
 Although it is a small country (smaller in area compared to Minnesota), we are very diverse when it comes to cultures.
 I am currently majoring in Computer Science and minoring in Information Technology (I.T.).
 I have been tutoring ESL students for about a year and half, and wanted to apply for the writing center position as well.
 I am also a Residential Advisor here at UMC.
 I am very proud of that achievement as well.
 My hobbies mainly include almost everything about soccer.
 I just love the sport.
 Other than that, I like spending my time learning computer programming, being involved in clubs and activities, and hanging around with friends.
 I am also fond of watching action and science-fiction movies, and I usually listen to music from the Rock genre.

 Madelyn Pristanski - Peer Consultant: